agebrock/agebrock-mimo/readme.md

 ## Credits

-This project is powered by the Mingo library and lodash.
+This project is powered by the Mingo library [npm](https://www.npmjs.com/package/mingo)

 ## Contact